pvarentsov/powtcp/README.md

 **PoW** is implemented with a challenge-response protocol:

 1. The client establishes a tcp connection with the server.
 The server starts to listening to client messages.
 2. The client sends the *`RequestPuzzle`* command to receive a puzzle from server.

    Message: `1:\n`

-3. The server generates a new puzzle using a hashcash algorithm, stores this puzzle in the cache with some TTL and sends the *`ResponsePuzzle`* command to the client.
+3. The server generates a new puzzle using a hashcash algorithm, stores a puzzle in the cache with some TTL and sends the *`ResponsePuzzle`* command with this puzzle to the client.

    Message: `2:puzzle\n`
 4. The client receives a puzzle and tries to compute a puzzle hash with enough number of zero bits in the beggining.
 Than the client requests a resource sending a solved puzzle in the *`RequestResource`* command.

    Message: `3:solved-puzzle\n`
 5. The server receives the solved puzzle, checks TTL and sends *`ResponseResource`* command with some resource if that puzzle was solved correctly.

    Message: `4:some-resource\n`